8 Elegant Floral Scents That Smell Fresh & Feminine

 Even devotees of sheer florals occasionally want something with a little more intrigue.

-Musc Noir Rose adds warmth and depth while keeping the fragrance beautifully balanced.
-Rose and plum give it a velvety richness, while the signature Narciso Rodriguez musk keeps everything smooth and luminous.
+Musc Noir Rose is sexy but soft and beautifully balanced.
+Rose and plum give it a jammy richness, while the signature Narciso Rodriguez musk keeps everything smooth and luminous.

 Key Notes